 The domain of application of currently existing deterministic sampling algorithms is still very narrow.
-Importantly, the only available deterministic tool for sampling from unnormalized multivariate probability distributions is the Markov Chain Quasi-Monte Carlo method (Chen et al., 2011), but there is no theoretical result to show a better convergence rate than a standard MCMC method yet.
-This is very limiting because the problem of sampling from unnormalized distributions is at the heart of the field of Bayesian inference and the probabilistic programming approach to artificial intelligence (Lunn et al., 2000; Carbonetto et al., 2005; Milch and Russell, 2006; Goodman et al., 2008).
+Importantly, there do not exist deterministic tools for sampling from unnormalized multivariate probability distributions.
+This is very limiting because the problem of sampling from unnormalized distributions is at the heart of the field of Bayesian inference and the probabilistic programming approach to artificial intelligence [17, 6, 18, 11].
 At the same time, despite great progress in Monte Carlo simulation, the celebrated Gibbs sampler continues to be one of the most widely-used algorithms.
-For example, it is the inference engine behind popular statistics packages (Lunn et al., 2000), several tools for text analysis (Porteous et al., 2008), and Boltzmann machines (Ackley et al., 1985; Hinton and Salakhutdinov, 2006).
-The popularity of Gibbs stems from its generality and simplicity of implementation.
+For, example it is the inference engine behind popular statistics packages [17], several tools for text analysis [21], and Boltzmann machines [2, 12].
+The popularity of Gibbs stems from its simplicity of implementation and the fact that it is a very generic algorithm.

 Without any doubt, it would be remarkable if we could design generic deterministic Gibbs samplers with fast (theoretical and empirical) rates of convergence.
 In this paper, we take steps toward achieving this goal by capitalizing on a recent idea for deterministic simulation known as herding.
-Herding (Welling, 2009a,b; Gelfand et al., 2010) is a deterministic procedure for generating samples $\mathbf{x} \in \mathcal{X} \subseteq \mathbb{R}^n$, such that the empirical moments $\boldsymbol{\mu}$ of the data are matched.
+Herding [24, 23, 10] is a deterministic procedure for generating samples $\mathbf{x} \in \mathcal{X} \subseteq \mathbb{R}^n$, such that the empirical moments $\boldsymbol{\mu}$ of the data are matched.
 The herding procedure, at iteration t, is as follows: